 Why automation matters to project management

+What is project automation?
 At its core, automation is about solving a problem and reducing error by reliably offloading manual work done by a human to a machine.
 The goal is to reduce time-consuming, repetitive, and routine work, and to maximize the repeatability and predictability of results.

 The fear of automation stems from the false belief that embracing automation would make human jobs extraneous.
 However, automation in project management does the exact opposite.
 By automating work that is tedious and repetitive, you’re freeing up time for work that can’t be automated — like innovation and creativity.